ArupSankarRoy/INTELLIGENT-RADIOLOGIST-ASSISTANT/README.md

 ## Installation

-To install and run the MRNet web application locally, follow these steps:
+To install and run the this web app locally, follow these steps:
 1. **Create a database**:
     ```sh
     -- I'm using MySQL database here